Skill for Rhode Island’s Future, Lifespan hosting hiring event on February 24th

 Join Skills for Rhode Island’s Future (SkillsRI) and Lifespan recruiters Monday, February 24, 2020 from 1:00-6:00pm on-site at Newport Hospital to interview for the following job opportunities:

-Medial Assistant
+Medical Assistant

 All essential functions performed in this position reflect the age-specific needs of the geriatric, adult, adolescent, and pediatric patient.
 Medical Assistants foster patient and family centered care and nursing services in accordance with the Lifespan’s mission, vision, values, with consideration of the life span, including all developmental stages as well as cultural patterns.